ennovum/immutably-array/README.md

 **Returns**

 * `output` *(any)* output data structure with an item moved to a new index in an array on the given path.

+**Details**

+* Implementation of `move` relies heavily on native `Array.prototype.splice` which may be considered odd when working with indexes from outside the array.
+Please see the tests for examples.

 **Examples**